brunnedu/BasketXplainer/README.md

 4. Timothé Laborie

 ## Project Description
-The goal of our project is to create an interactive dashboard that allows basketball coaches/analysts to determine which are the most important factors for predicting the winning odds. [//]: # "To be refined"
+The goal of our project is to create an interactive dashboard that allows basketball coaches/analysts to determine the most important factors for predicting the winning odds of a given matchup.
+Additionally we want to provide a clustering of teams based on their strategy.

 ### Users
 - Basketball Data Analysts (specifically Fran Camba Rodriguez of the Obradoiro CAB team)